The Nationals fired employees who wouldn’t get vaccinated. Two now plan a legal challenge.

 Pfizer and Moderna used cell lines from aborted fetal tissue to test whether the vaccines worked, but the vaccines were not developed from those lines.
 The Johnson & Johnson vaccine used lab-replicated fetal cells during its production process, but the vaccine does not contain fetal cells.

-While some groups have opposed or discouraged getting the Johnson & Johnson vaccine, major leaders of organized religions in the U.S. have endorsed getting a coronavirus vaccine.
-The Vatican has stated that it is morally acceptable to receive coronavirus vaccines that have used aborted fetuses in their research and production process because the “cooperation in evil” is considered remote.
+While some groups have opposed or discouraged people from getting the Johnson & Johnson vaccine, major leaders of organized religions in the United States have endorsed getting a coronavirus vaccine.
+The Vatican has said it is morally acceptable to receive coronavirus vaccines that have used aborted fetuses in their research and production process because the “cooperation in evil” is considered remote.

 According to people with knowledge of the review process, religious exemptions requests had to check two boxes: Were the religious beliefs sincere?
 And could the team grant an exemption without compromising the health and safety of other employees?
 With Pardo and Holman, the Nationals ruled yes on the former and no on the latter.

-In the their response letters to both coaches, the club wrote: “The company recognizes and respects your religious beliefs and would accommodate those beliefs if it could.
+In the response letters to both coaches, the club wrote: “The company recognizes and respects your religious beliefs and would accommodate those beliefs if it could.
 However, in light of the fact that a fully approved vaccine is now available, and given the nature of your position, duties, and essential functions, your continued performance of your duties without being vaccinated will pose an unacceptable risk to the health of Company employees (including you), customers, visitors, and others with whom you are required to interact in connection with your job duties.”

 Alexander F. Fox, the attorney representing Pardo and Holman, said his clients will not speak with reporters while litigation is pending.